 - Attack the problem, not the person

 While people may not look forward to post-mortem meetings, they are essential if you and your team want to learn, grow, and perform better.
 Fortunately, you can do things as a leader, such as creating an agenda, sending out a list of discussion questions in advance, and setting ground rules, to make the experience as positive as possible and ensure they actually add value.
+Additionally, create and send out a meeting survey to the participants to collect feedback on whether or not that goal was achieved so you can improve for next time if need be.

 How a Leadership Development Program Made Me a Better Team Leader